Working with the Community: Activist Milestone #3

 - Political organizations (League of Women Voters, etc.)

 - Student groups and college/university groups

-See Building a Community Coalition for additional ideas and resources on who to reach out to.
+See Build a Coalition of Community Allies for additional ideas and resources on who to reach out to.

 2. Pick your topic